Michele's web site

 the Beggar Woman in Sweeney Todd with Hawaii Opera..

-She recently performed a gala concert with Boheme Opera NJ.
-In Novemeber she sang from Mozart’s Idomeneo for the Metropolitan Guild’s Lecture series at Lincoln Center.
-In February she did La traviata with the same series.
+She performed a gala concert with Boheme Opera NJ.
+She sang from Mozart’s Idomeneo for the Metropolitan Guild’s Lecture series at Lincoln Center.
+In February she performed La traviata with the same series.
+Thiis season she performs "Flavors of Puccini" - Il Trittico with the Metropolitan Opera Guild on November 14.
+She also sings in An American Singers Songbook with Bristol Riverside Theater Dec.
+6-16.
+In January she leaves for St. Petersburg Opera Company and will perform Lily Vanessi/Kate in Kiss Me Kate from feb 2-10, 2019.

 Ms. Sextons repertoire of operatic roles includes Donna Anna, Fiodiligi, Countess Almaviva, Konstanze, Violetta, Alice Ford, Mimi and Musetta, as well as Antonia, Juliette, and Micaela.
 The world of operetta finds Michele at home in the roles of Hanna in The Merry Widow, and her critically acclaimed portrayal of Rosalinda in Die Fledermaus.